makrai/notes/bruyne21-cross-framework-dutch-emo.md

       reality TV-shows (Blind getrouwd; Bloed, zweet en luxeproblemen; Ooit)
       * more or less equally distributed over the shows (335/331/334 instances)
 * All data were annotated with both categorical labels and dimensions.
 Eg tab 1
-  * categorical annotation: 1 of joy, love, anger, fear, sadness, or neutral
+  * categorical annotation: 1 of {joy, love, anger, fear, sadness, or neutral}
   * The dimensional annotations are real-valued scores from 0 to 1

 ## 3.2 Experimental setup